 Deanna lives with her husband David who teaches choir and orchestra at Reno High and they have two adult beautiful children Meghan and Brian.
 Deanna leads the 4Jesus contemporary band with her husband David and a variety of gifted youth and adults.

 Maribeth Doerr has worked at Good Shepherd since 2013 starting as the Pastoral Care Assistant to Pr.
 Carl Wilfrid who retired in 2014.
 She began working in the church office in 2014 and went to full-time in February 2015.
-She now manages the office and property, is responsible for church communications and directs Good Shepherd’s Caring Ministries including leading the Caregivers Support Group and Homebound Gatherings.
+She now manages the office and property, is responsible for church communications, serves as the church bookkeeper, and directs Good Shepherd’s Caring Ministries including leading the Caregivers Support Group and Homebound Gatherings.
 She also teaches Gentle and Chair Yoga.
 She is a Certified Creative Grief Coach Practitioner, Baby Loss Doula, and a Certified Yoga Teacher.

 Maribeth and her husband Greg, along with their two sons Eric and Chad, moved to Reno in 1990 from San Diego.
 They joined Good Shepherd in 1991 along with Maribeth’s parents.
 Her hobbies include yoga, reading, gardening, baking, quilting and taking long walks in her Somersett neighborhood.

 Karen Hensel joined the church office staff in October 2022 as Office Coordinator.
 She has been a member of Good Shepherd since 2012, when she and her husband Scott moved from Southern California to be closer to Karen’s parents.

 Karen and Scott live north of Reno on a property that includes their many animals.
 She loves cooking, crafts, NASCAR, and of course, her animals.